gmoe/piano_fundamentals/source/chapter1/ch1_procedures/II.6.rst

      in fingers 1 and 5.
 For bar 52 (the one with the turn), the fingering is 2321231, and for bar 53, it is 251515151525.
 For the arpeggio in the second interruption, use the fingering 1231354321.
-Either thumb under or thumb over (see Section III.5) will work because this passage is not overly fast, but I prefer thumb over because the thumb under will require some elbow motion and this extra movement can lead to flubs.
+Either thumb under or thumb over (see :ref:`III.5`) will work because this passage is not overly fast, but I prefer thumb over because the thumb under will require some elbow motion and this extra movement can lead to flubs.
   B. Practicing short segments allows you to practice it dozens, even hundreds